WaleedJubeh/FastCss/readme.md

 const END_TO = 100;
 ```

-### Don't fotget to support me by giving the project a nice star
+### Don't forget to support me by giving the project a nice star